owntracks/booklet/docs/features/tlscert.md

 ### Android

 * Save the certificate to your device in an easy accessible location
 * Import the certificate into the app (Preferences, Connection, Security, Client certificate, Select) by opening it with the file choser.
+Note that external config loading needs to be enabled for this to work.
 * The file will be copied to the secure storage location of the app.
 If the import is successfull, the original file can be removed from the device.
 * Specify the certificate password (certificates without password are not supported).